G

 What Does the Golden Eagle Eat?

 They eat rabbits, hares, squirrels, prairie dogs, fish, cranes, swans, badgers, and carrion (dead animals).
-These eagles can take down creatures much bigger than them, including coyotes, deer, livestock, seals, mountain goats, bobcats, and bighorn sheep.
+These eagles can take down creatures much bigger than themselves, including coyotes, deer, livestock, seals, mountain goats, bobcats, and bighorn sheep.
 They will even rob bird nests and steal food from other birds.
 Most of the time, they use aerial attacks to strike their prey, but occasionally they hunt from the ground, flapping their wings as they run.
 Black-tailed jackrabbits are one of their favorite foods, and mated pairs will hunt this species together with coordinated attacks.
 One will distract the rabbit as the other goes in for the kill.

 Predators, Threats, and Conservation Status